General data privacy statement

 When you visit the SKD’s Instagram page, personal data concerning you is collected on the basis of Art.
 6 (1) e) GDPR in conjunction with Section 3 SächsDSDG.
 The location and, if indicated in the Instagram profile, the age of the user will be used for statistical purposes.
 Neither the location nor the age can be linked to the username.
 The data is processed for typical museum purposes.
 The data is stored for the duration for which it is necessary to achieve this purpose and is deleted after the purpose has been fulfilled.

 Notes on contact and booking forms, the online shop and orders made by telephone and email

-If you wish to make contact via the contact forms on our web portals or to place a booking request for education and mediation activities, it is necessary that you provide further data.
+If you wish to make contact via the contact or feedback forms on our web portals or to place a booking request for education and mediation activities, it is necessary that you provide further data where applicable.
 These are the data required for processing your request in each case.
 They are marked with an asterisk (*).
 You can provide further information voluntarily.